inet-framework/inet/doc/src/users-guide/ch-network-autoconfig.rst

    -  a name pattern (e.g. "ppp*") matches the name of the interface

-   -  a ’towards’ pattern (starting with ">", e.g. ">router*") matches the interface by naming one of the neighbour nodes on its link.
+   -  a ’towards’ pattern (starting with ">", e.g. ">router*") matches the interface by naming one of the neighbor nodes on its link.

    Incoming multicast datagrams are forwarded to each child interface except the one they arrived in.

-The following example adds an entry to the multicast routing table of ``router1``, that intsructs the routing algorithm to forward multicast datagrams whose source is in the 10.0.1.0 network and whose destinatation address is 225.0.0.1 to send on the ``eth1`` and ``eth2`` interfaces assuming it arrived on the ``eth0`` interface:
+The following example adds an entry to the multicast routing table of ``router1``, that instructs the routing algorithm to forward multicast datagrams whose source is in the 10.0.1.0 network and whose destination address is 225.0.0.1 to send on the ``eth1`` and ``eth2`` interfaces assuming it arrived on the ``eth0`` interface: